 If fat loss is still needed, you can go about it after this but it needs to be in the right way.
 Remember, the right way doesn’t have to mean slowly or that you are accepting of “average.”
 You can learn more about this in The Fat Loss Troubleshoot if you so desire.

 1. It could f**king kill you.

 I could tell you story after story from my own life, not to mention the countless other people who have contacted me, about bulimia.
 It’s devastating.
 While this is an underlying psychological battle that goes much deeper than weight loss; at the very least, you need to understand that this isn’t a good method.
 It’s not going to help you and it could even kill you.

 If you or someone you know is suffering from an eating disorder please contact a local professional.
 When seeking advice regarding diet and nutrition in general, I urge you to be careful who you contact.
 The quality of treatment for this issue can be all over the place.
 It is better to let a psychologist aid in your mental recovery first, and then look for guidance from a nutritional expert.
 Sadly, most treatment facilities do not cover both; it is usually one or the other.
 I am not a doctor and can not offer any formal advice, but my door is always open for information on research and my experience with clients.
-The forums are also a safe and private space for support, if you so desire.
+My membership group is a safe and private space for support, if you so desire.